 The Simmons Comprehensive Cancer Center is a “matrix” cancer center, which builds on the research strengths of UT Southwestern Medical Center and a broad network of scientific and clinical partners to develop new cancer insights and treatments.
 As the only National Cancer Institute-designated Comprehensive Cancer Center in North Texas, the Simmons Cancer Center is an incubator for cancer discovery in the region and a leader in research and patient care nationwide.

 Five highly collaborative, multidisciplinary scientific programs — Development and Cancer, Cancer Cell Networks, Chemistry and Cancer, Experimental Therapeutics, and Population Science and Cancer Control — form the backbone of the center’s basic and translational research.
 Scientific endeavors are aided by the Cancer Center’s Clinical Research Office and six Cancer Center-supported Shared Resources, as well as an array of core facilities supported by UT Southwestern.

-With more than 275 members, the Cancer Center's scientific programs and disease-oriented teams (DOTs) work hand-in-hand to advance cancer
+With about 300 members, the Cancer Center's scientific programs and disease-oriented teams (DOTs) work hand-in-hand to advance cancer

 research and patient care.
 Each DOT focuses on a major type or area of cancer and is instrumental in shaping and conveying basic and translational findings for use in the clinic.